 Carousel Park offers tamer rides like the Grand Carousel and Scrambler, along with Vortex, another coaster fan favorite.
 Several other popular coasters can be found in Crossroads and Carolina Boardwalk.

-The newest themed area is Blue Ridge Junction, a seven-acre section of the park paying tribute to the Carolina mountains.
+The seven-acre Blue Ridge Junction pays tribute to the Carolina mountains.
 The centerpiece of this fun zone is Copperhead Strike, a double launch coaster that propels you from 0 to 42 miles per hour in 2.5 seconds, then blasts you off a second time midway through the ride.

 Carolina Harbor, included with park admission, is Carowinds’ 26-acre water park.
 It offers a welcome reprieve in the hot summer months with lots of wet, family-friendly entertainment, from a 1,000-foot lazy river to a wave pool churning up six-foot waves to a multi-level play structure with dozens of interactive spray jets, water guns and water wheels.
 And, of course, every manner of waterslide.